IliaShkola/CSV_Jsonl_Converter/README.md

 Usage
 ---
-To convert a CSV file to JSONL, simply drag and drop the .csv file into the designated area, enter the system prompt in the text box, and click 'Export JSONL'.
+To convert a CSV file to JSONL or JSON, simply drag and drop your .csv file into the designated area.
+Then, enter the system prompt in the text box and select the output format based on the model you want to fine-tune.
+Alpaca models don't require a system prompt.

 CSV requirements
 ---